Budget Information

 What is Fund Balance?

 Fund balance is a reserve similar to a savings account; when District expenses are less than expected, or revenues are higher than projected, money remaining at the end of the year is held in the fund balance.
 The District utilizes fund balance each year as revenue in the budget to minimize spending cuts and hold down tax increases.
-The District allocated $3,576,422 of fund balance to reduce this year’s tax levy increase.

-What Happens if Voters Do Not Approve the Budget?
+What Happens if Voters do not Approve the Budget?

-If voters do not approve the budget proposal on May 16, the Board of Education has the following options: put the same budget or a revised budget up for vote on June 20, 2023, or adopt a contingency budget.
-If the budget proposition is again defeated on June 20, the Board must adopt a contingency budget.
+If voters do not approve the budget proposal on May 21, the Board of Education has the following options: put the same budget or a revised budget up for vote on June 18, 2024, or adopt a contingency budget.
+If the budget proposition is again defeated on June 18, the Board must adopt a contingency budget.

 Voter Qualifications